For those who are unfamiliar with Taoism, Taoism is, by its very nature, unlimited, infinite, and is based on absolutely no beliefs.

 However, then there is presence.

-Just as you will continue to be alive, even if it’s barely noticeable, just as you will continue to be “you” in the absolute sense, even if ypu take yourself to be the dream character.
+Just as you will continue to be alive, even if it’s barely noticeable, just as you will continue to be “you” in the absolute sense, even if you take yourself to be the dream.

-When you wake up out of the dream of thought, and that you are those thoughts, then you begin to wake up to the now, wake up to presence.
+When you wake up out of the dream of thought, and that you are those thoughts, then you begin to wake up to the now and wake up to the present.

-There are more intense degrees of weightless intensity, but when you wake up to presence to deeper intensity, you will wake up to an aliveness that will illuminate your body and send vibrations of pure ecstasy throughout the body, almost like a numb vibrational perfection.
+There are more intense degrees of weightless intensity, but when you wake up to the present, to deeper intensity, you will wake up to an aliveness that will illuminate your body and send vibrations of pure ecstasy throughout the body, almost like a numb vibrational perfection.

-These vibrations of pure aliveness do not come from what you believe, and because they only can be known now, you cannot wait at some future destination for them.
+These vibrations of pure aliveness do not come from what you believe, and because they only can be known right now, you cannot wait/project/anticipate at some future destination for them.

-When thoughtlessness arises throughout the body, throughout the cells, what is observed is unknown, but the aliveness is sensed directly and immediately in this present moment and only this present moment.
+When thoughtless emptiness arises throughout the body, throughout the cells, what is observed is unknown, but the aliveness is sensed directly and immediately in this present moment and only this present moment.

 Again, what is the comparison?

-Following the Tao happens, from presence, without going out of your way (thought) to follow anything.
+Following the Tao happens when, from the present, without going out of your way (thought) to follow anything.
 Following the Tao happens, when you are essentially unaware through the mind that you are following anything.

 But because we know that you can never be anywhere OTHER than the Now, there is no such thing as a sequence, and order of events, or mathematical equation to what it means to follow the Tao.